Save time on image labeling using SentiSight.ai's range of AI-assisted image annotation services

 Just like the process using trained models, this method can also be used for iterative labeling.
 Simply repeat steps 2-4, having more labeled images means better results of image similarity search.

-AI can speed up image annotation process immensely.
-SentiSight.ai allows users to use AI-assisted labeling with just several button clicks.
+AI can speed up the image annotation process immensely.
+The SentiSight.ai image annotation service allows you to use AI-assisted labeling with just several button clicks.
 Simply:

 - Annotate a selection of images (for certain tasks, as low as 15 images might be enough).